pascaline841/tournament/README.md

 - Create a virtual environment
 - Install the python dependencies on the virtual environment

+pip install -r requirements

+## Use FLAKE8
+In order to generate a flake8 report, run the following command :

+flake8 --format=html --htmldir=flake-report --exclude=env

+Open the html file into the flake-report repertory to show the report.
 ## LAUNCH

 Run main.py to start<br>